aragonzkresearch/blog/blogo-input/posts/nouns-tech.md

 ## 2 zkRegistry
 This is the first component of the system the user must interact with.
 It is a registry that stores a map between Ethereum Addresses and Public Keys or Commitments.
 This allows the users to register a new Secret Key for their wallet, that can be then efficiently used by cryptographic protocols.

 The current design allows to use new types of Secret Keys, besides the Ethereum Secp256k1 Private Key.
 This can make protocols, especially working with ZK, a lot more efficient.
 In this project, we are particularly interested in the first point, which allows us to use BabyJubJub keys.
-Specifically, the commitment is a BJJ public key which corresponds to a private key that is obtained from the signature (via hardware wallet or Metamask) of a pre-established text.
+Specifically, the commitment is a BJJ public key which corresponds to a private key that is obtained from the signature (via hardware wallet or MetaMask) of a pre-established text.

 Website: https://zkreg.com